Little Willy (song)

-"Little Willy" is a song written by songwriters Nicky Chinn and Mike Chapman and performed by the British glam rock band The Sweet, released in 1972 as a non-album single in the UK, peaking at number 4 in the UK Singles Chart.
+"Little Willy" is a song written by songwriters Nicky Chinn and Mike Chapman and performed by the British glam rock band the Sweet, released in 1972 as a non-album single in the UK, peaking at number 4 in the UK Singles Chart.
 It was released in the US in January 1973 and also appeared on their US debut album The Sweet and became their biggest hit in the US, reaching number 3 on the Billboard Hot 100.
 Billboard ranked it as the number 18 song for 1973.

-It was the last of the group's A-sides on which all the instruments were played by session musicians, as opposed to the members themselves.
-In a retrospective review of glitter rock, Bomp! noted that although rock music journalists almost uniformly "loathed it", the song was a huge commercial success and "helped launch the essential glitter rock formula sound".

 "Little Willy" was used extensively in the pilot of the television series Life on Mars.